KimberD22/angular-event-binding-and-routing/README.md

 ## Angular directives, event binding, and services

+### Learning Objectives - Routing
+* What is routing?
+* How could we implement routing in Angular?
+* When could we use it?
+* How could we use it with Angular?
+* How do I choose which components to render?

 ### Learning Objectives - Event binding
 * What is event binding?
 (Review)
 * How do we use event binding with Angular?